Pi4J/pi4j-kotlin/README.md

 ```

 You don't need to call `shutdown()`, it's called automatically at the end of the block.
-You can think of `pi4j` block as your entire routine/ program.
+You can think of the `pi4j` block as your entire routine/ program.

 #### Custom Context